 Visitors to the Gold Coast often join in the festivities to commemorate the day, with many community events held around the nation each year including barbecues, ceremonies, parades, live entertainment and fireworks.

-Australia Day Gold Coast 2017 Celebrations & Fireworks
+Australia Day Gold Coast Events 2018, Broadwater Fireworks Celebration

 Australia Day recognises that on 26 January 1788, the first British fleet arrived at Port Jackson in Australia.
 The event is celebrated to reflect the rich history, diverse society and the unique heritage of Australia.
 On the Gold Coast, Australia Day is celebrated by all residents and visitors.
 The Australian of the Year awards are also held on this day where people who have made outstanding contributions to Australia are recognised on this special day.

-In 2017, the main event will be held on The Great Lawn at Broadwater Parklands, Southport between 4pm-8pm.
-There will be over 20 food trucks and BBQ’s to keep everyone full as well as plenty of activities for the kids and local musicians playing at the main stage To finish off the day, there will be a fireworks display at around 8pm.
+In previous years, the main event has been held on The Great Lawn at Broadwater Parklands, Southport between 4pm-8pm.
+There has been over 20 food trucks and BBQ’s as well as plenty of activities for the kids and local musicians playing at the main stage.
+To finish off the day, there is typically a fireworks display at around 8pm.

 With so many things to see and do, the Australia Day Celebrations are a fun day out for the whole family.
 So come on down to the Gold Coast to celebrate all things Aussie!